What we know (and don't know) about the arrest of US Olympic champion Brittney Griner in Russia - Local News 8

 “Perhaps during the various negotiations that may take place, she might be able to be one of the solutions.
 I don’t know.”

-He also noted that “Russia has some very, very strict LGBT rules and laws” — though it’s not clear whether those rules and laws might impact Griner’s case.
+He also noted “Russia has some very, very strict LGBT rules and laws” — though it’s not clear whether those rules and laws might impact Griner’s case.
+Russia has passed LGBTQ-related legislation and outlawed the “propaganda of nontraditional sexual relations around minors.”

 But the Biden administration is working on trying to get Griner out of Russia, members of the Congressional Black Caucus said after meeting with President Joe Biden on Monday.